-Kim Kardashian Soaks Up The Sun In A Tiny Black Bikini In ‘Paradise’
+Kim Kardashian Soaks Up The Sun In A Tiny Black Bikini In 'Paradise'

-Kim Kardashian is back in a bikini, and her fans have been loving her most recent, skin-baring display.
-The post was shared on her Instagram page on January 19, and it’s quickly captured the attention of her 200 million-plus fans.
+Kim Kardashian was recently back in a bikini, and her fans have been loving her most recent, skin-baring display.
+The post was shared on her Instagram page on January 19, and it's quickly captured the attention of her 200 million-plus fans.

-The photo captured Kardashian posing in the center of the frame.
-In the post’s caption, she shared that she was in “paradise” though she appeared to be in her own backyard.
+Kardashian was captured while posing in the center of the frame.
+In the caption, she shared that she was in "paradise" even though she appeared to be in her own backyard.
 The setting was picture-perfect, and there was a massive mountain range and a few tall trees at her back.
 An infinity-edge pool made up the rest of the outdoor space.
 Kardashian knelt down in a cushioned lounger, raising her hands over her head.

-She showed off her amazing figure in a tiny black bikini that left little to the imagination.
+She showed off her amazing figure in a tiny black bikini.
 The top of the suit looked similar to a sports bra, and it had thick straps that were tight on her shoulders.
-The garment had a plunging neckline that dipped low into her chest, teasing a glimpse of her cleavage.
-The bikini also showed off her trim arms, cutting off near her ribs, and showing her rock hard abs.
+The garment had a plunging neckline that teased a glimpse of her cleavage.
+The bikini also showed off her trim arms, cutting off near her ribs and showing her rock-hard abs.

-In the caption of the update, Kardashian shared that where was posing was “more than life,” and she added a few emoji to the end of her words.
-Fans have not been shy about showering the upload with love, and it’s already earned her more than 535,000 likes and 3,100 comments.
-Some Instagrammers commented on the post to compliment Kardashian on her amazing figure, and a few more used emoji instead of words.
+Fans have not been shy about showering the upload with love, and it's already earned her more than 535,000 likes and 3,100 comments.
+Some Instagram users commented on the post to compliment Kardashian on her amazing figure, and a few more used emoji instead of words to praise her.

-“Kim you are hot.
-That is all that I wanted to share with you my love,” one follower commented, adding a few red hearts to the end of their post.
+"Kim you are hot.
+That is all that I wanted to share with you my love," one follower commented, adding a few red hearts at the end of their post.

 "From laughter to laughter she reaches paradise overcoming all the unknowns of life," a second social media user chimed in.